-- Guide for submitting unsolicited acquisition proposals - Guide for submitting unsolicited assistance applications - Effectively Responding to a USAID Award Solicitation module
+- Guide for submitting unsolicited acquisition proposals - Guide for submitting unsolicited assistance applications - "Effectively Responding to USAID Funding Opportunities" module

 SUMMARY

 USAID uses two methods to issue awards that address different needs.

 Acquisition awards (contracts)

 - USAID purchases goods and services from a contractor to implement an Activity as directed by the Agency.
 To be considered, submit a proposal. - Requests for Proposals (RFPs) are announced at SAM.gov.